eraofchaos/eraofchaos.github.io/Emblem/Wall of Knowledge.md

 ---
 title: "Holy Emblem - Wall of Knowledge"
 permalink: /Emblem/Wall of Knowledge/
-excerpt: "Holy Emblem - Goodness - Wall of Knowledge"
+excerpt: "Era of Chaos Wall of Knowledge.
+Wall of Knowledge.
+Era of Chaos Holy Emblem Wall of Knowledge.
+Era of Chaos Goodness Wall of Knowledge"
-last_modified_at: 2021-02-02
+last_modified_at: 2021-02-19
-lang: en
+locale: en
 ref: "Wall of Knowledge.md"
 toc: false
 classes: wide